- Courses Overview

 - Careers In Genealogy

-Students may enrol at any time by either by purchasing through our shop or completing the Enrolment Form and paying the full fee.
-All students are entitled to reduced fees for attending Institute day courses and seminar.
+Students may enrol at any time, either by purchasing through our shop or completing the Enrolment Form and paying the registration fee.

 Students have the right to withdraw from the Course within 14 days of enrolment in which case a full refund of all fees paid will be made.
 After a period of 14 days, a Student will be deemed to have commenced the Course, and no refunds can be made.

 Because heraldry is essentially a practical endeavour, each lecture is accompanied by one or more assignments designed to give the student knowledge and experience of heraldic resources.
-It will be appropriate for some assignments to be submitted in the form of an essay, whilst others may suit a tabular presentation.
+Most of the assignments concern the practical application of heraldry and some are in the form of a short essay.